 Hotel Matilda has chosen Mezcal Lineal -a double-distilled smoky, yet sweet Mezcal from Durango, for this special body treatment.
 The amazing two-hour treatment, by one of Matilda’s professional therapists, starts with an agave Inulin body exfoliation to clean the pores of the skin.
 After a quick shower rinse, your repaired and re-hydrated skin is treated to a body wrap with an infusion of Mezcal Lineal, rosemary, and arnica.
 Lastly, feel all your aches and pains leave your body from a specialized, 90-minute massage that promotes blood circulation and muscle relaxation.

 There is a state-of-the-art fitness center complete with cardio and strength-training equipment.
+If you possess any training equipment or gym gear you’re looking to part with, connecting with Gym Equipment Buyers could be a suitable avenue to sell these items.
 In addition, the hotel offers a selection of personalized fitness and mind/body services within private studio venues for yoga, Pilates and meditation.

 Hotel Matilda is the only hotel in SMA with an underground garage.
 Valet parking is included if you arrive by car, but renting a car isn’t necessary.
 The nearby town center, or Zona Centro, is in easy walking distance.
 In addition to the narrow and steep, cobble-stone streets in town, the two-hour road trip to mountainous-set San Miguel de Allende can be challenging for non-locals.
 It’s best to arrive via ground transportation, such as the airport shuttle bus or taxi from the small, yet modern airport in Leon (BJX), the nearest city in Guanajuato.
 San Miguel de Allende is also accessible from Mexico City aka CDMX.